The Church Pension Fund (CPF)

 The seed for CPF was planted by the Rt.
 Rev. William Lawrence of Massachusetts when, in 1910, he brought before the General Convention of The Episcopal Church a resolution to create a Joint Commission on the Support of Clergy because he was appalled by the "suffering and poverty of the aged servants of the Church."
 The commission started its work that same year.

 In 1913, the General Convention voted to establish CPF to provide retirement and disability benefits to eligible clergy.
-An affiliate of the Church, CPF was incorporated in 1914 by a special act of the New York State Legislature.
+CPF was incorporated in 1914 by a special act of the New York State Legislature.

 CPF paid its first benefit in March 1917.
-Since then, CPF has paid out over $5.3 billion in benefits to eligible retiree participants in The Church Pension Fund Clergy Pension Plan and their eligible dependents as of March 31, 2015.
+Since then, CPF has paid out nearly $6 billion in benefits to eligible retiree participants in The Church Pension Fund Clergy Pension Plan and their eligible dependents as of December 31, 2016.

 The Church Pension Group (CPG)